-5.1 Pancreas transplants, 1 April 2010 - 31 March 2020
+5.1 Pancreas transplants, 1 April 2011 - 31 March 2021

 Figure 5.1 shows the total number of pancreas transplants performed in the last ten financial years, by type of donor.
-The first DCD pancreas transplant was performed in 2005/06 and by 2010/11 there were 36 DCD transplants (19%).
-The number of DCD transplants performed reached a peak of 60 in 2014/15, but within the last two financial years, DCD pancreas transplants have dropped to 52 in 2018/19 and 46 in 2019/20 which accounts for around 30% and 26% of pancreas transplants respectively.
+The first DCD pancreas transplant was performed in 2005/06 and by 2011/12 there were 48 DCD transplants (23%).
+The number of DCD transplants performed reached a peak of 60 in 2014/15 but, within the last two financial years, has dropped to 46 in 2019/20 and 21 in 2020/21 although this still accounts for around a quarter of all pancreas transplants.

-In 2013/14 the number of DBD transplants peaked at 175 (82%), however, this has decreased in the last six years to 129 DBD transplants in 2019/20.
+In 2013/14 the number of DBD transplants peaked at 175 (82%), however, this has decreased in the last seven years to 65 DBD transplants in 2020/21 due to the COVID-19 pandemic.

-Figure 5.2 shows the total number of pancreas transplants performed in 2019/20, by centre and type of donor.
+Figure 5.2 shows the total number of pancreas transplants performed in 2020/21, by centre and type of donor.
 The same information is presented in Figure 5.3 but this shows the proportion of DBD and DCD transplants performed at each centre.
-Oxford performed the most DBD and DCD transplants (53), however Cambridge had the largest proportion of DCD transplants (58%).
-Newcastle performed the lowest number of transplants (six), and there were no DCD transplants, in the last financial year.
+Cambridge performed the most DBD and DCD transplants (28), however Guy's had the largest proportion of DCD transplants (60%).
+WLRTC performed the lowest number of transplants (one), and no DCD transplants, in the last financial year.

 Figure 5.4 shows the total number of pancreas transplants performed in last ten financial years, by centre and type of donor.
-Oxford have consistently performed a large number of pancreas transplants since 2010/11 including a number of DCD transplants over the last ten years.
+Oxford have consistently performed a large number of pancreas transplants including a number of DCD transplants over the last ten years.
 However, the number of transplants performed at Oxford has been steadily decreasing since 2011/12.
 Edinburgh and Newcastle have not performed many DCD transplants over the ten year period.

-5.2 Demographic characteristics, 1 April 2019 - 31 March 2020
+5.2 Demographic characteristics, 1 April 2020 - 31 March 2021

-The sex, ethnicity, age group, sensitisation group (cRF%) and matchability points score group of patients that received a pancreas transplant in 2019/20 are shown by centre in Figures 5.5, 5.6, 5.7 and 5.8 respectively.
+The sex, ethnicity, age group, sensitisation group (cRF%) and matchability points score group of patients that received a pancreas transplant in 2020/21 are shown by centre in Figures 5.5, 5.6, 5.7 and 5.8 respectively.
 Note that all percentages quoted are based only on data where relevant information was available.

-Overall, 175 patients were transplanted on the pancreas transplant list, 162 (93%) were SPK transplants.
-Of which 57% were male, 81% were white, the median age was 41 years and the median cRF was 0%.
-Of the 13 (7%) patients transplanted as a pancreas only transplant, 31% were male, 100% were white, the median age was 43 years and the median cRF was 23%.
+Overall, 86 patients were transplanted on the pancreas transplant list, 83 (97%) were SPK transplants.
+Of which 54% were male, 89% were white, the median age was 43 years, the median cRF was 0% and 8% were in the difficult match group.
+Of the 3 (3%) patients transplanted as a pancreas only transplant, 33% were male, 100% were white, the median age was 40 years, the median cRF was 66% and 33% were in the difficult match group.

-5.3 Cold ischaemia time, 1 April 2010 - 31 March 2020
+5.3 Cold ischaemia time, 1 April 2011 - 31 March 2021